 The centre will be in an excellent position to draw interest towards rare disease in children from across the Cambridge Biomedical Campus.
 This, alongside our ability to capture comprehensive genomic patient data, ideally places us to understand the long-term impact of disease and help us improve health outcomes.

-Mental Health and Neurodevelopmental Centre
+Mental Health and Neurodevelopment Centre

 Mental health conditions are a major and increasing cause of disability worldwide.
 Yet the psychological wellbeing of children and young people has never received the same priority as their physical health.
 Now is the time for us to rethink that perspective.
 The world-class expertise within the centre holds the potential to transform how mental healthcare is delivered in Cambridge, and around the world.